Visiting Utah's Five National Parks

 Hikes range from 30-minute walks to overnights, as well as guided tours on horseback.
 Short trails that we particularly enjoyed were the Riverside Walk, the Watchman, the Emerald Pools via the Kayenta Trail (make sure to go to the upper pool, especially if it has rained recently, as the waterfall there can be amazing).
 The Riverside Walk ends at the start of The Narrows, a half or whole day hike in itself that wades through the Virgin River between close canyon walls.
 The Narrows trail closes after periods of heavy rain.
 High on the recommendation list of hikes with breathtaking views and a satisfying climb are Angels Landing, Hidden Canyon, and Observation Point.
 Technical climbing and canyoneering at Zion are recommended only for those who have previous experience.

 Kolob Canyons is the northwestern part of the park, with its own entrance right off I-15.
 There is a scenic drive up the Kolob Canyons road, accessing the trailhead to an easy one-mile round trip hike that ends with stunning views of the canyons and the surrounding countryside.
 This part of the park also accesses the eight-hour trail to Kolob Arch, which is the third longest natural arch in the world.
+NOTE: KOLOB CANYONS IS CURRENTLY CLOSED UNTIL FALL 2018 FOR CONSTRUCTION AND MAINTENANCE.

 Before departing for Bryce, we explored the east side of Zion, which differs from the main portion of the park; few other than hearty hikers and campers occupy this part of the park.
 The highlight of journeying into the eastern region of Zion, which is en route to Bryce, is traversing the Zion-Mount Carmel Highway, a narrow winding road through the mountains and the mile-long Zion Tunnel, built in 1930.
 There are six galleries in the tunnel, with aperture views of the canyon as you drive by (no stopping allowed) — quite a memorable way to approach the next leg of the journey!
 The short Canyon Overlook trail is located almost immediately after exiting the tunnel, and parking is incredibly limited.
 The East Rim Trail is a longer trail through arid climes with dramatic sandstone promontories; a whole day traversing this trail will bring you to Weeping Rock, one of the nine shuttle stops in the busier portion of the park, to the west.
 There is ample parking for this trail, near the Zion east entry gate.
 On your way, stop at Checkerboard Mesa, where the cross-bedded sandstone has impressed hatch marks on towering, two-toned rock.